RooHTaylor/PHP-Course/Introduction to PHP.md

 <?php
 $foo = false;
 if (!$foo && 5 == 5 || 4 == 4){
-    echo ‘Yes! $foo was false AND either 5 equals 5 OR 4 equals 5 OR 4 equals 4.’;
+    echo 'Yes! $foo was false AND either 5 equals 5 OR 4 equals 5 OR 4 equals 4.';
 }
 ?>
 ```